-Actress Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher
+Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death

 In her later years, Reynolds continued performing her show, traveling 40 weeks a year.
 She also appeared regularly on television, appearing as John Goodman’s mother on “Roseanne” and a mom on “Will & Grace.”
 Her books included the memoirs “Unsinkable” and “Make ‘Em Laugh.”

-In 1996 she won critical acclaim in the title role of Albert Brooks’ movie “Mother,” in which Brooks played a struggling writer who moves back home and works on his strained relationship with Reynolds’ character.
-A few years earlier, she had wanted to play the mother in the film adaptation of Fisher’s bittersweet autobiographical novel “Postcards From the Edge,” which featured mother-daughter actresses.
-Director Mike Nichols cast Shirley MacLaine instead.

-Reynolds and Fisher were featured together in the HBO documentary “Bright Lights,” scheduled for release in 2017.
+In 1996 she won critical acclaim in the title role of Albert Brooks’ movie “Mother.”
+Reynolds and her daughter were featured together in the HBO documentary “Bright Lights,” scheduled for release in 2017.

 Mary Frances Reynolds spent the first eight years of her life in Depression-era poverty in El Paso, Texas, where she was born on April 1, 1932.
-Her father, a carpenter for the Southern Pacific Railroad, was transferred to southern California and the family settled in Burbank, near Warner Bros. studio.
+Her father, a carpenter for the Southern Pacific Railroad, was transferred to California and the family settled in Burbank, near Warner Bros. studio.

 The girl flourished, winning 48 Girl Scout merit badges, excelling in sports and playing French horn and bass viola in the Burbank Youth Symphony.
-Girlfriends persuaded her to enter the beauty contest for Miss Burbank, and she won over the judges by lip-syncing to a Betty Hutton record.
+Girlfriends persuaded her to enter the beauty contest for Miss Burbank, and she won over the judges.

-She did team up with Taylor — long since divorced from Fisher — and two other veterans, Joan Collins and MacLaine, for the 2001 TV movie “These Old Broads.”
+Eventually, she teamed up with Taylor — long since divorced from Fisher — and two other veterans, Joan Collins and MacLaine, for the 2001 TV movie “These Old Broads.”
 The script, co-written by Reynolds’ daughter, was about aging, feuding actresses who get together for a reunion show.
 Reynolds would look back wryly on the Taylor affair, acknowledging that no man could have resisted her and that she actually voted for Taylor when she was up for best actress in 1960.
 The former romantic rivals had reconciled years before Taylor died in 2011; Reynolds recalled they had both been passengers on the Queen Elizabeth.

 “I sent a note to her and she sent a note to me in passing, and then we had dinner together,” she told The Huffington Post a few months after Taylor’s death.
 “She was married to Richard Burton by then.
 I had been remarried at that point.
 And we just said, ‘Let’s call it a day.’
 And we got smashed.
 And we had a great evening, and stayed friends since then.”